 - If the status shown is In Question and the name of owner line lists Sale Reported, then the seller's registration is terminated.
 The aircraft may not be flown until the current owner makes application for registration.

 - If the status shown is In Question and the name of owner line lists Registration Pending then the seller's registration is terminated, and an application has been made for registration.
 Registration is pending on the resolution of one or more outstanding requirements.
-The aircraft is eligible for operation in U.S. airspace during the 90 day temporary authority pending registration and any extension of this period, provided a copy of the filed application and any extensions are carried in the aircraft.
-Address outstanding registration requirements as expeditiously as possible.
+The aircraft is eligible for operation in the U.S. airspace during the temporary authority pending registration (pink-copy authority).
+Outstanding registration requirements as communicated to the applicant by the Aircraft Registration Branch should be addressed as expeditiously as possible